robert-westenberger/knowledgebase/real-estate/property-managers.md

 - Can explain how they comply with fair housing laws.
 - Has a clear process for maintenance requests
 - Detailed answers about how vendors are chosen
-- Has reventantive maintenance plan
+- Has preventantive maintenance plan
 # Bad
 - Property Managers that have clients that have a huge number of units
 - "We keep all the late fees".
 No thanks retard.